Sunhaloo/Obsidian-Publishing/Learning/Programs/Microsoft Access/Microsoft Access ( 2007 ).md

 >[!warning]
 >As I said in the beginning; this Markdown Document is part of my Lecture assignment; hence I will be using this "*task*" given to us as an example.

+>[!tip]
+>Here is a link to "*Introduction to data types and field properties*" by Microsoft; Click [Here](https://support.microsoft.com/en-us/office/introduction-to-data-types-and-field-properties-30ad644f-946c-442e-8bd2-be067361987c#:~:text=Field%20Size,-Determines%20the%20amount&text=For%20AutoNumber%20fields%2C%20only%20two,creating%20a%20replication%20ID%20field)!

 ## Create More Tables

 <p align="center"><strong>Table:</strong> tblStock</p>